-Academic Training (AT) is a type of paid or unpaid, authorized employment for J-1 students.
+Academic Training (AT) is a type of paid or unpaid, authorized training, internship, practicum or employment for J-1 students.
 It may be taken during a student's program, of after the completion of a student's course of study (e.g., for internships, practica, post-graduation employment).

 Rules and Regulations